 Join us for a screening of The Inquisitor, which highlights the legacy of Congresswoman Barbara Jordan, shining a light on how her public influence shaped U.S. politics, while exploring the complexities of her personal identity.
 Jordan was a groundbreaking Texas congresswoman whose sharp intellect and moral clarity transformed U.S. politics.
 From Nixon’s impeachment to civil rights battles, her voice demanded accountability, even as she privately faced struggles few ever knew about.
 While Jordan’s political legacy is the center of The Inquisitor, the film also looks at her personal life, exploring Jordan's intersectional identity navigating a landscape of politics and discrimination.

-The screening will be followed by an in-person panel discussion moderated by Ayo Banjo, Community Organizer, Keynote Speaker, and Elected Delegate of the CA Democratic Party.
+The screening will be followed by an in-person panel discussion moderated by Ayo Banjo, Community Organizer, Keynote Speaker, Elected Delegate and Vice Chair of the Progressive Caucus for the CA Democratic Party, and Project Director for the Village Project.

 Other panelists include: